 The Company has definitive license agreements to market the Company's umbilical cord blood stem cell programs in Costa Rica, El Salvador, Guatemala, Honduras, Nicaragua, Panama and Pakistan.
 In October 2012, the Company sent a notice of termination to the Company's Venezuelan affiliate for failure to meet its payment obligation in accordance with the contract.
 Subsequent to the notice of termination, payment was received for outstanding processing and storage fees due from Venezuela.
 The Company is in the process of discussing a new agreement.
 The Company continues to accept umbilical cord blood stem cell specimens to be processed and stored during the negotiations.
 In December 2012, the Company sent a notice of termination to the Company's affiliate in Ecuador for failure to meet its payment obligation in accordance with the contract.
-Subsequent to the notice of termination to the Company's affiliate in Ecuador for failure to meet its payment obligation in accordance with the contract.
-Subsequent to the notice of termination to the Company's affiliate in Ecuador for magnet 2013, the Company was notified that its affiliate in Ecuador was closed by the National Institute of Organic Donation (INDOT).
+Subsequent to the notice of termination, payment was received for outstanding processing and storage fees due from Ecuador.
+In August 2013, the Company was notified that its affiliate in Ecuador was closed by the National Institute of Organic Donation (INDOT).
 As a result, the Company recorded an allowance for uncollectible receivables for the \$150,000 processing and storage fee receivable due from Ecuador in the third quarter of fiscal 2013.
 During the fourth quarter of fiscal 2013, the Company began to bill the Ecuadorian clients directly for cord blood specimens that are stored at the Company's facility in Oldsmar, Florida.

-Processing and storage revenues from specimens originating in territories that store at the Company's facility in Oldsmar, Florida totaled \$362,947 and \$374,221 for the three months ended February 28, 2014 and February 28, 2013, respectively, and are reflected in processing and storage fees in the accompanying consolidated statements of operations.
+Processing and storage revenues from specimens originating in territories that store at the Company's facility in Oldsmar, Florida totaled \$449,664 and \$382,979 for the three months ended May 31, 2014 and May 31, 2013, respectively, and are reflected in processing and storage fees in the accompanying consolidated statements of operations.
+Processing and storage revenues from specimens originating in territories that store at the Company's facility in Oldsmar, Florida totaled \$812,611 and \$757,199 for the six months ended May 31, 2014 and May 31, 2013, respectively, and are reflected in processing and storage fees in the accompanying consolidated statements of operations.

-The following table details the initial license fees for the technology and marketing agreements and processing and storage royalties earned for the technology agreements for the three months ended February 28, 2014 and February 28, 2013.
+The following table details the initial license fees for the technology and marketing agreements and processing and storage royalties earned under the technology agreements for the three and six months ended May 31, 2014 and May 31, 2013.
 The initial license fees and processing and storage royalties are reflected in licensee income in the accompanying consolidated statements of operations.